Murdo-C/captainmurdo.github.io/_posts/2022-1-3-long-live-web3.md

 But…

 Soon the real world impact of projects will become apparent - it could be financially with [KLIMA](https://dapp.klimadao.finance/#/stake) or [BACON](https://www.baconcoin.com), culturally with [BAYC](https://boardroom.tv/bored-ape-nft-celebrity-owners/)[](https://boardroom.tv/bored-ape-nft-celebrity-owners/), or politically with [CityCoins](https://www.citycoins.co/nyccoin).
-And it’s hard not to be excited a brave new world!
+And it’s hard not to be excited about this brave new world!